Sarah T. Hughes

-Sarah Tilghman Hughes (August 2, 1896 – April 23, 1985) was an American lawyer and federal judge who served on the United States District Court for the Northern District of Texas.
-She is best known as the judge who swore in Lyndon B. Johnson as President of the United States on Air Force One after John F. Kennedy was assassinated in Dallas on November 22, 1963.
-She was the first and only woman to have sworn in a US President.
+Sarah Tilghman Hughes (born Sarah Augusta Tilghman; August 2, 1896 – April 23, 1985) was an American lawyer and federal judge who served on the United States District Court for the Northern District of Texas.
+She is best known as the judge who swore in Lyndon B. Johnson as President of the United States on Air Force One after President John F. Kennedy was assassinated in Dallas on November 22, 1963.
+She is the only woman to have sworn in a US President.
 The photo depicting Hughes administering the oath of office to Johnson is widely viewed as the most famous photo ever taken aboard Air Force One.

-Education and career
+Early life, family and education

-Born Sarah Augusta Tilghman in Baltimore, Maryland, she was the daughter of James Cooke and Elizabeth (Haughton) Tilghman.
+Born Sarah Augusta Tilghman in Baltimore, Maryland, she was the daughter of Elizabeth (née Haughton) and James Cooke Tilghman.
 She went to high school at Western Female High School (now Western High School) in Baltimore, where she was elected president of the freshman class.
 Standing only five feet one-half inch at maturity, she was described by a classmate as "small but terrible".
 Her determined personality extended to the athletic field where she participated in intramural track and field, gymnastics, and basketball.
-Another instance of Hughes's strong personal discipline was seen in her habit of going to bed by 8 pm and getting up at 4 am, a habit she continued through much of her life.
-After graduating from Western High School, she attended Goucher College, an all women's college in central Baltimore very close to her home.
-She participated in athletics at Goucher College, and 'learned to lose without bitterness, to get up and try again, to never feel resentment,' a trait that would serve her well through many years of political victories and defeats.
-She graduated with an Artium Baccalaureus degree in 1917.
+Her strong personal discipline was seen in her habit of going to bed by 8 pm and getting up at 4 am, a habit she continued through much of her life.
+After graduating from Western High School, she attended Goucher College, a then-all-women's college in central Baltimore near home.
+She participated in athletics at Goucher and graduated with a Bachelor of Arts degree in 1917.

+Two years later, she moved to Washington, D.C. and attended night classes at The George Washington University Law School.
+She graduated with a Bachelor of Laws in 1922.